-In developing the emergency management plan for each building, the administrator must involve community law enforcement, fire, and safety officials, parents of students who are assigned to the building and teachers and non-teaching employees who are assigned to the building as described in R.C.
-3313.536.
+In developing the emergency management plan for each building, the administrator must involve community law enforcement, fire, and safety officials, parents of students who are assigned to the building and teachers and non-teaching employees who are assigned to the building.
 The emergency management plan should clearly identify the latest revision date and the signature of individuals involved in its creation and/or revision.
-La Belle Aire Elementary uses a planning team to review and develop these plans.
+La Belle Aire Elementary School uses a planning team to review and develop these plans.
 This planning team consists of staff members, first responders, and members of the community.
-The current list of planning team members is stored at Navigate 360 in Electronically, on paper format.
+The current list of planning team members are Teviron Ross, Faith Brooks, Juanita Lindsly, and Kristin Williams (Principal, Assistant Principal, Secretary, and Lead Math Coach) and information stored physically and electronically.